 Freedom isn’t something that trickles down from some higher place.
 As James Baldwin would put it centuries later, it’s “not something that can be given, it’s something that has to be taken.”
 The kind of freedom guaranteed by modern democracy was a habit gradually acquired by large numbers of ordinary people, a habit first acquired in the West in London in the late 16th century.
 Modern democratic freedom of speech was born on the commercial Stage in 1576.
 And like Baldwin says, it was taken, not given.

 So why the Stage?
 Why not the Press?
-The birth of the commercial press is certainly part of the story, an important part, in fact the man who later would call himself Shakespeare would be the great moving force behind the birth of the London commercial press just as he was behind the birth of the London Stage.
+The birth of the commercial press is certainly part of the story, an important part, in fact the man who later would call himself Shakespeare would be a major force behind the birth of the London commercial press just as he was behind the birth of the London Stage.
 But in 1576, few Londoners could read.
-If he was going to use his genius to become a moving force in the world around him, he was going to have to do it on the Stage.
+If his genius was to become a force in the world around him, he was going to have to do it on the Stage.

 The commercial theaters

-Technically the little theater attached to Paul’s Cathedral where the choristers of Paul’s performed on a regular basis, was the first (so far as we know) indoor commercial theater in London that put on shows on anything more than an intermittent holiday schedule, but these boys can hardly be considered professionals, at least, not until later.
+Technically the little theater attached to Paul’s Cathedral where the choristers of Paul’s performed on a regular basis, was the first (so far as we know) indoor commercial theater in London that put on shows on anything more than an intermittent holiday schedule, but these young singers can hardly be considered professionals.

 The Church’s big mistake